kingluddite/web-dev-notes/development/tools/terminals/terminal.md

 `$ mkdir /new/awesome/folder`

-* To then cd into that directory, you could just type:
+* To then change into that directory, you could just type:

 `$ cd !$`

 The `!$` represents the arguments from your last command

 ## Fix mistakes
-* mistyping the command you want to run
+* Mistyping the command you want to run
-* Say you wanted to run nano, but accidentally typed `nanp`:
+* Say you wanted to run `nano`, but accidentally typed `nanp`:

 `$ nanp /path/to/a/document/buried/deep/in/the/filesystem`